braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 ## Logging Impressions, Clicks, and Dismissals

-After extending your own custom objects to function as Content Cards, logging valuale metrics like impressions, clicks, and dismissals is quick and simple.
+After extending your own custom objects to function as Content Cards, logging valuable metrics like impressions, clicks, and dismissals is quick and simple.
 This can be done through the use of a ContentCardable protocol that references and provides data to a helper file to be logged by the Braze SDK.

-{% include video.html id="INDVFUtv6Fc" align="center" %}
+{% include video.html id="N05Ojf-BKs0" align="center" %}
 #### __Implementation Components__<br><br>

 {% tabs %}